The Ultimate Guide to Custom Orthotics

 What are Orthotics?

-- Orthotics are shoe inserts that are specially designed to correct any biomechanical inadequacies of your feet or legs.
+- Orthotics are shoe inserts that are specially designed to correct biomechanical inadequacies of your feet or legs.

 Orthotics can help your feet maintain correct alignment and can alter your foot's function by redistributing the weight you place on your feet.